-Meredith Brice holds a Diploma of Fine Arts, Sydney Gallery School (1997), Bachelor of Fine Art, Newcastle University (2001), and a Graduate Diploma of Education-Secondary Visual Arts, Charles Stuart University (2004).
-She has been selected to exhibit in various national, international, group and solo exhibitions including Jardin Virtual / Virtual Garden, Studio XX Montreal, and Thread, Brisbane Powerhouse (2002), the Blake Prize for Religious Art (2003), the Ninth International Environmental Art Symposium: Beautiful Garbage, South Korea (2004), Artist Grant, Vermont Studio Centre USA, the Macquarie University World Year of Physics Art Prize (2005), the First Sharjah International Conference on Nanotechnology and its Applications, American University of Sharjah (2007), Sensibility of Light and Fabric, University Art Gallery (2009).

-Brice is the curator of a number of exhibitions and has initiated projects that bridge and connect worlds through art including the traveling Peace on a postcard exhibition (2007, 2008, 2009) Australia, Palestine, United Arab Emirates.
+Meredith Brice holds a Diploma of Fine Arts, Sydney Gallery School (1997), Bachelor of Fine Art, Newcastle University (2001), and a Graduate Diploma of Education - Secondary Visual Arts, Charles Stuart University (2004).
+She has been selected to exhibit in various national, international, group and solo exhibitions including Jardin Virtual/Virtual Garden, Studio XX Montreal, and Thread, Brisbane Powerhouse (2002), the Blake Prize for Religious Art (2003), the Ninth International Environmental Art Symposium: Beautiful Garbage, South Korea (2004), Artist Grant, Vermont Studio Centre USA, the Macquarie University World Year of Physics Art Prize (2005), the First Sharjah International Conference on Nanotechnology and its Applications, American University of Sharjah (2007), Sensibility of Light and Fabric, University of Sharjah (2007), The Sense of Touch, Macquarie University Art Gallery (2009) - Touch Too, UTS Tower Sydney (2011).
+Brice is the curator of a number of exhibitions and has initiated projects that bridge and connect worlds through art including the traveling Peace on a postcard exhibition (2007, 2008, 2009) Australia, Palestine.
+United Arab Emirates.
 As an interdisciplinary artist, she conducts art workshops for adults and young people at universities, art museums and public venues.